Italy cable car crash suspects released from jail | DW | 30.05.2021

 The three men remain under investigation for the tragedy near Lake Maggiore.
-Fourteen people died when a technical fault caused a gondola on a popular cable way to crash to the ground.
+Fourteen people died when a technical fault caused a gondola on a popular cable car route to crash to the ground.

 An Italian judge has ruled that three men detained over a cable car crash that killed 14 people in the north of the country should be released from jail.